irisk29/DSPS_HW1/README.md

 ### Persistence?
 - We're catching all possible exeptions that might rais from the operation of our code, we do not protect against sudden termination from Amazon itself.
 ### Threads in our application
-Only the Manager uses 2 thread:
+Only the Manager uses more then one thread:
-- thread `main`: responsible for receiving messages (up to 10 at a time) from local apps and sending tasks to the workers
-- thread `WorkerToManager`: responsible for receiving messages (up to 10 at a time) and upload their cotent to the proper S3 bucket of the relevant local app
+- `proccess wokers finished tasks thread`: responsible for receiving finished messages from workers and append them to the relevant summery file. once summery file is full of all operations, it sends it to the local application.
+- `waiting for new local application task thread`: waits for new task. for each one it gets, start new thread from the thread poll and waits for new message.
+- `handle new local application task thread`: we manage thread poll for threads that can handle new task - send message for each URL in the file and create the number of needed workers.